Do Self-Employed Workers Need Business Insurance?

 General Liability Insurance

 If you accidentally break an expensive object while working at a client’s property, liability coverage protects you.
-General liability insurance also can protect you if you are sued for slander.
+General liability insurance can also protect you if you are sued for slander.

 Professional Liability Insurance